 Research/Lecturing

-My teaching and research are closely connected, and both are grounded in a values-led, relational approach to learning and knowledge-making.
-As a university lecturer, I teach across sport management, governance, and leadership, designing classes that are discussion-based, applied, and shaped by whakawhanaungatanga, critical inquiry, and care for the people in the room.
+My work sits at the intersection of research and teaching, grounded in a values-led, relational approach to knowledge and learning.
+As a lecturer, I design discussion-based, applied classes across sport management, governance, and leadership, shaped by whakawhanaungatanga, critical inquiry, and care for the people in the room.
+My teaching philosophy centres on creating learning environments that are relevant, reflexive, and connected to the real-world systems students are navigating.